-Diversity statements are a relatively new genre, but they’re increasingly being requested or required for those seeking jobs in academia.
-While job ads might provide a variety of prompts for the diversity statement, the overall purpose of this text is to show that you are committed to contributing to the institution’s goals surrounding diversity and inclusion.
+Diversity statements are increasingly being requested or required for those seeking jobs in academia.
+While job ads might provide a variety of prompts for the diversity statement, the overall purpose of this text is to show that you are committed to contributing to the institution’s goals surrounding diversity, equity, and inclusion.

 When writing your diversity statement, you may think about how you might contribute to a university’s goals surrounding diversity and inclusion through your research, teaching, and service.
 You might also address how you have met and will continue to meet the needs of diverse populations on campus, including staff and students.

 Remember to carefully read the job ad and look at that university’s website for resources on diversity, equity, and inclusion, (e.g. do they have a specific office or administrative body related to diversity and inclusion?).
 These might provide good jumping off points and some vocabulary you can use.

 A few topics you might write about include race, socioeconomic status, sexual orientation, gender identity, disability, immigration status, national origin, and how these connect to your teaching, research, mentorship, administrative work, and other professional positions.